 People not only soaked in the mineral springs; they also they drank the water.
 Rich in sodium sulfate and magnesium sulfate, the water acted as a laxative.
 Not only did it clean a person out, a person felt relaxed after drinking it.
 The Pluto Water Company bottled the water and sold it across the country until 1971.
 That’s when the government tested the water and found it also contained lithium, an antidepressant.
 The lithium occurred naturally in the water, but because it’s a controlled substance, the water could no longer be sold.

 From the 1860s through the 1940s, illegal casinos were prevalent in the French Lick and West Baden area.
 At one time, there were at least nine casinos.
-Government officials looked the other way—most likely while holding their hands out for bribes—until 1949.
+Government officials looked the other way—most likely while holding their hands out for bribes—until the late 1940s.
 On Kentucky Derby weekend in 1949, a huge gambling weekend, the Indiana governor authorized a crackdown on illegal gambling, and all of the casinos in the area closed.
 Today there is only one casino, the French Lick Casino—which is legal.

 When the current casino was built in French Lick, two statues, the trademark of Pluto Water, were placed on either side of the door.
 Casino management removed them, however, when people complained that they didn’t want the devil watching them gamble.
 Today the statues are on loan to the museum, but the French Lick Resort, who owns them, use them occasionally for special events.